 After you’ve had the sod in for a couple weeks, you also want to cut back now on the watering.
 However, you’ll still want to water it regularly, at least three to four times a week, depending on how it’s taken root.
 We recommend deep watering in the morning or evening to avoid rapid evaporation and to continue to provide a healthy dose of moisture for your new sod.
 Usually, it takes several months and a full growing season for your sod to become established fully.

 Once your sod has become established fully, you can water less often.
 Now is also an ideal time to adjust your sprinklers or watering systems to help your lawn, and to start to mow your grass regularly, along with other care and maintenance of your new grass and lawn such as fertilizing.

 We recommend that you wait until your sod is established for the first time you mow your lawn and that you adjust your mower to mow at the highest setting.
 The first few mowings should be done with a rotary mower, diagonal to the way the sod was installed.
 Another tip: Never cut off more than a third of the plant’s height when mowing.
 This can shock the plant and leave it more susceptible to disease, as well as diminish the lawn’s appearance.

 Got more questions about organic sod and sod installation?
 Emerald Sod Farms, your Denver sod price experts, are here to help you.
-For information, contact us at Emerald Sod Farms or call 303-654-0202.
+For information about our sod products and the areas we serve, contact us at Emerald Sod Farms or call 303-654-0202.